-- Slips, trips and other reaction injuries.
+- Slips, trips, and other reaction injuries.

 - Overexertion injuries.

 Quincy was traditionally a manufacturing and heavy industry center, and during the 19th century the majority of jobs were found in local granite quarries or building ships at Fore River Shipyard.
-More recently, the economy has shifted to the health care sector, financial services and insurance.
+More recently, the economy has shifted to the health care sector, financial services, and insurance.
 As a result, the greatest risks have shifted for Quincy workers.
 Regardless of the circumstances, however, those who work in the city of Quincy deserve to have a safe workplace.

 Workers are also entitled to workers’ compensation benefits regardless of whether their employers follow safety regulations or are negligent.
-Workers’ comp benefits provide medical coverage and disability income so that no worker hurt on-the-job suffers financial hardship as a result of an accident while performing work tasks.A Quincy Workers’ Compensation Lawyer Can Help
+Workers’ comp benefits provide medical coverage and disability income so that no worker hurt on-the-job suffer financial hardship as a result of an accident while performing work tasks.A Quincy Workers’ Compensation Lawyer Can Help

 Quincy is located in Norfolk County and is considered a part of Metropolitan Boston.
 It is the eighth largest city in Massachusetts with a population of 92,271 as of 2010.
 Quincy is best known as the birthplace of U.S. Presidents John Adams and John Quincy Adams and is sometimes called the City of Presidents.